Missouri Statute of Limitations Personal Injury Specialists

 Two key examples of the exceptions to the statute of limitations on personal injury in Missouri are:

 1) where the injured person is mentally incapacitated or

 2) where the injured person is under the age of 21 during the accident.
 If such happens, Missouri Revised Statutes section 516.170 holds that the injured person’s five-year deadline to file the personal injury lawsuit starts counting after he or she turns 21 or is declared competent.

 Also, if the defendant (the person responsible for the injuries of the plaintiff) originally resides in the state of Missouri, but left the state for some time after the underlying accident and before the lawsuit could be filed, the five-year filing period deadline will not include the time the defendant was absent.

-As you can see, though there is a basic five year deadline for filing personal injury claims, the law is complicated.
-A trustworthy personal injury attorney Missouri will answer your questions and fight for you in court.
+As you can see, though there is a basic five-year deadline for filing personal injury claims, the law is complicated.
+A trustworthy personal injury attorney can answer your questions and fight for you in court.